awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Criticality`**
 Optional
 The level of importance that is assigned to the resources that are associated with the finding\.
 A score of 0 means that the underlying resources have no criticality, and a score of 100 is reserved for the most critical resources\.
-A finding provider can provide an initial value for this attribute, but cannot update it after that\.
-This attribute can only be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+A finding provider can provide an initial value for this attribute\.
+Finding providers can update it only if it has not been updated by [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
+After `Criticality` is updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html), it cannot be updated using [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.
 **Type:** Integer \(range 0–100\)
 Criticality is scored on a 0–100 basis, using a ratio scale that supports only full integers\.
 A score of 0 means that the underlying resources have no criticality, and a score of 100 is reserved for the most critical resources\.
 At a high level, when assessing criticality, you need to consider the following: